 Note: Chinkiang vinegar is a black vinegar that can be found in most Chinese grocers or online.
 When shopping for chili oil, look for a brand that contains chili sediment in the bottle, such as the Chiu Chow Chili Oil from Lee Kum Kee, or make your own.
 Fermented chili broad bean paste can be found in most Chinese grocers or online.
 Either preserved Sichuan mustard root (zhacai) or stems (yacai) can be used for this recipe.
 They are available in many Asian grocers in either bulk sections or canned, or online from Amazon.
 Shaoxing wine can be found in most supermarkets.
 If unavailable, use dry sherry in its place.

-- 4 tablespoons roasted chili oil with some chili sediment (see note)
+4 tablespoons roasted chili oil with some chili sediment (see notes)

-- 1 tablespoons fermented chili broad bean paste (see note)
+1 tablespoon fermented chili broad bean paste (see notes)

-- 3 tablespoons finely chopped preserved Sichuan mustard root or stems (see note)
+3 tablespoons finely chopped preserved Sichuan mustard root or stems (see notes)

 Place mushrooms in the bowl of a food processor and process until pieces no larger than 1/2-inch remain, about 6 short pulses.
 Transfer to a small saucepan.
 Add vegetable oil stir to combine.
 Place over medium-high heat and cook, stirring occasionally, until mushroom places shrink and are deep golden brown, about 8 minutes.
 Pour through a fine mesh strainer set over a small bowl.
 Reserve mushroom pieces and discard all but 1 tablespoon oil.